 When a client needs to play an encrypted movie, it requests the DRM license server for the decryption key by providing that particular movie’s KeyID.
 If the DRM license server is happy with the request (authentic request), it will ask the Key Store to provide the decryption key associated with that KeyID.

 Bonus Question: How is the KeyID transmitted to the player?

-Answer: the KeyID is sent along with the DASH or HLS manifest to the video player.
+Answer: the KeyID is sent to the video player with the DASH or HLS manifest.
 The player parses the manifest, finds the KeyID, and asks the DRM License Server for the decryption key associated with that KeyID.

 To summarize the discussion around Encryption Keys, KeyIDs, and the License Server –

 - The Encryption Key is “private” and needs to be stored in a secure key store along with its associated KeyID.

 - Anyone with the KeyID can ask the License Server for the private key (decryption key).
 It is up to the DRM provider to authenticate the person asking and then supply or deny the decryption key.

 Here’s a block diagram of what we learned about Keys, Encryption, and License Servers.